victornavareno/UsersAPI/README.md

 # Flask Authentication API
-This Flask-based API provides user **authentication and profile management**.
+This Flask, SQLAlchemy and JWT Python API provides user **authentication and profile management**.
 The API differentiates between two types of users: Hosts and Subscribers.
 I added the **blueprint /auth/ as a HTTP request prefix.**

 ---
 ### User Registration